Deterministically approximating the volume of a Kostka polytope: Definitions and Preliminaries

 The {volume} of $\GT(\lambda, \mu)$ according to the $\frac{(n-1)(n-2)}{2}$-dimensional Hausdorff measure in $\R^{n(n-1)/2}$ is denoted by $V_{\lambda, \mu}$, while that of $\pGT(\lambda, \mu)$ with respect to the Lebesgue measure on $\R^{(n-1)(n-2)/2}$ is denoted by $\tV_{\lambda, \mu}$.
 It is then a simple consequence of the area formula~\cite[Theorem 3.2.3]{F96} that

 (See \cref{sec:comp-cref-vol} for details).
 Note that for these volumes to be non-zero, it is necessary that (1) $\abs{\lambda} = \abs{\mu}$, and (2) the entries of $\lambda$ must be distinct.

 When both $\lambda$ and $\mu$ have only non-negative integer entries, integer points in $\GT(\lambda, \mu)$ are in one-to-one correspondence with semi-standard Young tableaux with shape $\lambda$ and type $\mu$.
 (This correspondence is obtained by interpreting the $i$th row of a pattern with integral entries as the shape of the sub-tableaux consisting only of entries in $\inb{1, 2, \dots, i}$.)
 In particular, the number of integral points in $\GT(\lambda, \mu)$ is then equal to the Kostka number $\kostka{\lambda}{\mu}$.
-We thus refer to the polytope $\GT(\lambda, \mu)$ as a \emph{Kostka} polytope. \end{definition} \begin{definition}[\textbf{The Schur-Horn polytope}] Let $\lambda$ be a partition with $n$ parts.
+We thus refer to the polytope $\GT(\lambda, \mu)$ as a \emph{Kostka} polytope. \end{definition} \begin{definition}[\textbf{The Schur-Horn polytope}] Let $\lambda$ be a non-increasing \(n\)-tuple of real numbers.
 For $\sigma$ a permutation of $\{1, \dots, n\}$, we denote its action on $\la$ by

 We refer to the convex hull of all vectors $\sigma(\lambda)$ (as $\sigma$ ranges over all $n$-permutations) as the \emph{Schur-Horn} polytope $\SH(\la)$. $\SH(\lambda)$ is also referred to as the \emph{permutohedron} of $\lambda$~\cite{Post09}.
 It is well known that $\SH(\lambda)$ has the following equivalent representation~\cite[Theorem 1.1 and Remark 1.1]{M64}.